 "It is rather as if the professional community had been suddenly transported to another planet where familiar objects are seen in a different light and are joined by unfamiliar ones as well."

-Or, a rephrasing of this phenomenon: In situation X, with paradigm Y, we perceive Y. But, in situation X, with paradigm Z, we perceive Z.
+Or, a rephrasing of this phenomenon: In situation X, with paradigm Y, we perceive Y. But, in the same situation X, now with paradigm Z, we perceive Z.

 "Initially, only the anticipated and usual are experienced even under circumstances where anomaly is later to be observed."